yashgolanii/POD-Analysis-Fluid-Flows/README.md

 - **Surveillance Systems**: Enhancing the quality of footage for better identification and monitoring.
 - **Medical Imaging**: Reducing noise in medical scans to improve diagnosis and treatment planning.
 - **Remote Sensing**: Enhancing satellite imagery for better environmental monitoring and disaster management.
-- **Entertainment**: Improving the quality of video content in film and media production.
+- **Entertainment**: Improving the quality of video content in film and media production..

 ## Table of Contents
 - [Installation](#installation)